 We evaluate changes in our operational risk profile and our businesses, including changes in business mix or jurisdictions in which we operate, by monitoring the factors noted above at a firmwide level.
 We have both preventive and detective internal controls, which are designed to reduce the frequency and severity of operational risk losses and the probability of operational risk events.
-We monitor the results of assessments and independent internal audits of these internal controls.
+We monitor the results of assessments and independent internal audits of these internal controls

-We also provide periodic operational risk reports to senior management, risk committees and the Board.
-In addition, we have established thresholds to monitor the impact of an operational risk event, including single loss events and cumulative losses over a twelve-month period, as well as escalation protocols.
-We also provide periodic operational risk reports, which include incidents that breach escalation thresholds, to senior management, risk committees and the Risk Committee of the Board.
+We have established limits and thresholds consistent with our risk appetite statement, as well as escalation protocols.
+We provide periodic operational risk reports, which include instances that breach escalation thresholds, to senior management, risk committees and the Risk Committee of the Board.